 It’s a really difficult time for children at the moment.
-They’ve just found out they’re probably not going back to school for a good while, and that they might not be able to see their friends for a while.
+They’re at home, not knowing when they’ll go back to school or when they’ll see their friends again.
 So we’ve collected some great pallet fun ideas for kids to help you and the family keep busy with something exciting and productive!

 There are bound to be times over the next few months where you’ll have to rely on good old fashioned creativity to keep the kids occupied, but pallet craft isn’t just child’s play – it’s a fun, rewarding way for the parents to spend their time too!